SankethBK/diaryvault/README.md

 #### 3. Sync

-The Sync feature plays a pivotal role in ensuring that your diary app seamlessly integrates with Google Drive, allowing users to effortlessly manage their notes across multiple devices.
+The Sync feature plays a pivotal role in ensuring that your diary app seamlessly integrates with Google Drive / Dropbox, allowing users to effortlessly manage their notes across multiple devices.
 Underpinning this functionality is a streamlined synchronization algorithm, whichminimal version of syncing algorithms used in distributed systems.
 Here's an in-depth explanation of how it works:

 **1. Hash-Based Note Comparison**